DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPolarChart/1 Configuration/valueAxis/minValueMargin.md

 ---
 When [margins are enabled](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/valueAxis/valueMarginsEnabled.md '/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/valueAxis/#valueMarginsEnabled') in a chart, an axis extends slightly beyond its start and end values.
 It is required for preventing the cutting off of parts of the minimum and maximum series points.

 By default, margins are calculated automatically and equal to half of an axis' [tick interval](/concepts/05%20Widgets/PolarChart/10%20Visual%20Elements/050%20Axes/30%20Axis%20Ticks%20Arrangement.md '/Documentation/Guide/UI_Components/PolarChart/Visual_Elements/#Axes/Axis_Ticks_Arrangement').
-If you need to specify custom margins, use the **minValueMargin** and **maxValueMargin** options.
+If you need to specify custom margins, use the **minValueMargin** and **maxValueMargin** properties.
 These properties accept coefficients that are used to calculate the actual start and end values for an axis with applied margin susing the following formulas:

     startAxisValue = minDataValue - (maxDataValue - minDataValue) * minValueMargin
     endAxisValue = maxDataValue + (maxDataValue - minDataValue) * maxValueMargin